Fitting the seven-parameter Generalized Tempered Stable distribution to the financial data: Fitting Tempered Stable Distribution to Traditional Indices: S P 500 and SPY EFT

-The estimation results are provided in Table (\ref{tab4}) for S\&P 500 return data and Table (\ref{tab5}) for SPY EFT return data.
-As previously the log-likelihood, AIC, and BIK statistics suggest that the GTS distribution with seven parameters performs better than the Normal distribution with two parameters.
-A comprehensive and detailed examination of the result's statistical significance will be carried out in section \ref{test}.\\
+The estimation results are provided in Table \ref{tab4} for S\&P 500 return data and Table \ref{tab5} for SPY EFT return data.
+As previously, the log-likelihood, AIC, and BIK statistics suggest that the GTS distribution with seven parameters performs better than the two-parameter Normal distribution (GBM). \\

-As shown in both Tables (\ref{tab4} \& \ref{tab5}), the estimation results for S\&P 500 and SPY EFT indexes have the same patterns.
-The ML estimate of $\mu$ is negative, while others are positive, as expected in the literature.
-The asymptotic standard error for $\mu$ and $\beta_{-}$ are pretty large and suggest that both $\mu$ and $\beta_{-}$ are not significantly different from zero.
+As shown in both Tables \ref{tab4} \& \ref{tab5}, the ML estimate of $\mu$ is negative, while others are positive, as expected in the literature.
+The asymptotic standard error for $\mu$, $\beta_{+}$ and $\beta_{-}$ are pretty large and it results that $\mu$, $\beta_{+}$ and $\beta_{-}$ are not significantly different from zero.

 However, other parameters have larger t-statistics ($|z|>2$) and are statistically significant at 5\%.
 Except for the index of stability parameters ($\beta_{+}$, $\beta_{-}$), the estimation results for S\&P 500 and SPY ETF indexes show that the difference in skewness parameters ($\lambda_{+}$, $\lambda_{-}$) and intensity parameters ($\alpha_{+}$, $\alpha_{-}$) are positive but are not statistically significant.